ityou-tech/rag-n-react/dev_scripts/README.md

 # 🛠️ Development Scripts

-This directory contains utility scripts for development, testing, and data management for the rag-n-react project.
+This directory contains utility scripts for development, testing, and data management for the rags-n-react project.

 ## 📁 Contents